CalebSkinner1/TennisMomentum/README.md

 The files also capture the descriptive analysis of the data and model the results.

 ## Writing
-These documents piece together the final thesis I wrote and submitted to Baylor in Spring of 2024.
+This is the final thesis I wrote and submitted to the Baylor Honors College in Spring of 2024.

 ## References
 Data has been acquired and compiled by [Jeff Sackmann](https://github.com/JeffSackmann/tennis_atp).